roberto189/Project2-roberto/README.md

 # Group 5

-For Project 2, We built a full stack Web Application, allowing the user to sign into their account and manage a number of personal list.
+For Project 2, I built a full stack Web Application, which allows retailers to sell shoes to customers

-- Evan Chan
 - Roberto Vargas
-- Sabastian Ponce
-- Ryan Florez

 ## Table of Contents